Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Otherworldly and Sexually Ambiguous: The male-coded Oren with the female-coded Kamin combine into a gender-neutral looking Kamioren.

-- Purple Is Powerful: Seeing as Kaminoren is the merged form of the red-themed Kamin and the blue-themed Oren, they sport energy blasts, an aura, and a gem in the merged color of purple.
+- Purple Is Powerful: Seeing as Kamioren is the merged form of the red-themed Kamin and the blue-themed Oren, they sport energy blasts, an aura, and a gem in the merged color of purple.
 They proudly proclaim themselves to be "the strongest" together.
+However, this is largely an Informed Attribute.

-- Recurring Element: A pair of twin villains just like Shun Shun and Haru Haru (who weren't in the manga adaptation), and the second duo of Brother-Sister Team after Android 17 and 18.
+- Recurring Element: A pair of twin villains just like Shun Shun and Haru Haru (who weren't in the manga adaptation), and the second BrotherSister Team after Android 17 and 18.

-- Red Eyes, Take Warning: Kamioren adopts this trait once it's merged with the Universe Seed, signaling that they've gained a serious power boost.
+- Red Eyes, Take Warning: Kamioren adopts this trait once it's merged with the Universe Seed, signalling that they've gained a serious power boost.

 - Transformation of the Possessed: